GenomicaMicrob/mg_classifier/README.md

 Time depends on many factors, most notably:
 - **Size of the database**.
+- Number of CPUs, since each sample (fasta file) will be run in one CPU.
 - Sequences per sample.
 - Mean size of the sequences.
 - Not so the number of samples, as samples are processed simultanously; the number of cores of the server is the limiting factor here.